Nikola Jokic leads NBA champ Denver Nuggets past LeBron James and Lakers 114-103 in playoff opener

 Denver swept the Lakers in last season’s Western Conference finals, the next-to-last step the Nuggets had to clear before claiming their first NBA title.

 “I don’t ever get into the ‘here we go again’ mindset,” James said.
 “One game, they protected their home court.
-We have another opportunity on Monday to come back and be better.
-We know how challenging it’s going to be.
-We know how difficult this opponent is and how great they are.
+We have another opportunity on Monday to come back and be better.”

-“You start doubting?
-I don’t get into the doubting mindset.
-I’m the wrong guy to ask.”
+This story corrects first name of Denver player to Aaron Gordon instead of Anthony Gordon.

 —-